Ski Holidays in February

 Full choice of resorts in FebruaryBeing the middle of the skiing season, when snow conditions are at their peak, means that you can safely consider even the relatively low altitude resorts.
 It never hurts to be high up but there are many lower resorts which have so much to offer, if you pick the right time of year.
 These tend to be the traditional Alpine mountain towns and villages which have much more charm than some of the high altitude, purpose built stations.

 - Morzine and Les Gets

 - Cortina d’Ampezzo

 When to book your February ski holiday

 If you are skiing at half-term then you should get your skates on – up to a year in advance would be the ideal time to secure your holiday.
 You can take advantage of some early booking offers while having the widest choice.
 The longer you leave it the less choice you will have and last minute deals are few and far between.
-For other weeks in February the usual rules apply – bigger groups are advised to book early but smaller groups who are a flexible and looking for a bargain can pick up some good last minute ski chalet deals.
+For other weeks in February the usual rules apply – bigger groups are advised to book early but smaller groups who are a flexible and looking for a bargain might be able to pick up a last minute ski chalet deal.